domin-mnd/korob/README.md

 </p>
 <div align="center">
   <strong>
-    <h2 align="center">Overview</h2>
+    <h2 align="center">Korob</h2>
   </strong>
   <p align="center">
-    <strong>Korob</strong>, derived from the Russian word for "box", is as a zero-config development tool designed to streamline the building, formatting, linting, testing and running of your npm packages and applications.
+    <strong>Korob</strong>, derived from the Russian word for "box", is a zero-config development tool designed to streamline the building, formatting, linting, testing and running of your npm packages and applications.
   </p>
 </div>
 <br>